Adam Gazzaley is a neuroscientist, neurologist, inventor, author, photographer, entrepreneur and investor.

 For many years Adam envisioned creating a new type of treatment, like a massage, but one directly targeting restoration of the mind from stress and cognitive fatigue; he conceptualized this as a “deep brain massage”.
 With advances in virtual reality technology, he saw an opportunity to accomplish this goal by developing a unique immersive, multi-sensory, closed-loop nature experience.

-In 2017, after reconnecting with long-time friend Alex Theory, and assembling a team including Jo Gazzaley, Jeff Stone and James Jensen, they launched Sensync and created the first-of-its-kind “Sensory Immersion Vessel”.
-Until COVID struck in 2020, this prototype was delivering Deep Brain Massages at the Four Seasons in Oahu Hawaii.
+In 2017, after reconnecting with Alex Theory, and assembling a team including Jo Gazzaley, Jeff Stone and James Jensen, they launched Sensync and created the first-of-its-kind “Sensory Immersion Vessel”.
+Until COVID struck in 2020, this prototype was delivering Deep Brain Massages at the Four Seasons in Oahu Hawaii; the company was dissolved in 2021.
+Research into the future of multi-sensory immersion coupled with multimodal biosensing and machine learning continues as an active area of research at Neuroscape.

 Love and Life